-Massage & Myotherapy Australia believes in contributing to the welfare of the community, both directly and through the involvement and support of the massage, remedial massage and myotherapy profession by representation and advocacy.
+Massage & Myotherapy Australia believes in contributing to the welfare of the community, both directly and through the involvement and support of the massage therapy, remedial massage therapy and myotherapy profession by representation and advocacy.
 The Association provides a free referral service to ensure that the public has access to the best possible choice of treatment and care.